A tourist’s guide to Jerez

 ‘Costaleros’, the guys carrying the floats, need a break every hour or so.
 Changing shift is like a Formula-One pit stop.

-The streets can be so gridlocked with processions, and unless there’s a dedicated police-manned crossing it’s possible to become marooned among the masses for quite some time.
-It’s happened to us more than once and we’ve since vowed to choose our viewing/drinking spots closer to home and without having to cross any of the main routes.
+The streets can be gridlocked with processions, and unless there’s a dedicated police-manned crossing it’s possible to become marooned among the masses for quite some time.
+It’s happened to us more than once and we’ve since vowed to choose our viewing/drinking spots closer to home, somewhere without the need to cross any of the main routes.

-On Easter Sunday itself there are only a couple of remnant celebratory activities going on.
-Everyone goes home for lunch with their family – and the city takes a big sigh of relief.
+Semana Santa winds up on Easter Sunday, with only a couple of remnant celebratory activities still going on.
+Everyone goes home for lunch with their family – and the city makes a big sigh of relief.

 If you’re not Spanish it’s unlikely you’ve ever seen anything like the Semana Santa processions.
 Visit and rejoice, but be prepared for sensory overload, high hotel prices, and possibly some new eardrums.